qgguan/nsf-reu-math-usm/README.md

-# High-Performance Computing (HPC) Interactive Session Guide
+# HPC Interactive Session Guide on NSCA Delta GPU

 This guide provides instructions for launching interactive GPU sessions on the HPC cluster using SLURM's `srun` command.